Program Overview

 Reasonable Accommodations for Students with Disabilities

-In accordance with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and other applicable laws, Baptist University’s Respiratory Care program provides reasonable accommodations for otherwise qualified students with verified disabilities.
+In accordance with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and other applicable laws, Baptist Health Sciences University provides reasonable accommodations for otherwise qualified students with verified disabilities.
 An accommodation will not be provided if it would result in the fundamental alteration of the university’s programs, services or activities, or if it would impose undue financial or administrative burdens on the University.
+The office that assists students with disabilities at Baptist Health Sciences University is Access Services.